webdeveloper89525/sparkAPI/README.md

 ![divider](./api-image.png)
 ![divider](./swagger-image.png)

-## ❯ Scripts and Tasks

-All script are defined in the `package-scripts.js` file, but the most important ones are listed here.

-### Install

-- Install all dependencies with `yarn install`

-### Linting

-- Run code quality analysis using `yarn start lint`.
-This runs tslint.
-- There is also a vscode task for this called `lint`.

-### Running in dev mode

-- Run `yarn start serve` to start nodemon with ts-node, to serve the app.
-- The server address will be displayed to you as `http://0.0.0.0:3000`

-### Building the project and run it

-- Run `yarn start build` to generated all JavaScript files from the TypeScript sources (There is also a vscode task for this called `build`).
-- To start the builded app located in `dist` use `yarn start`.

 ## ❯ API Routes

 The route prefix is `/api` by default, but you can change this in the .env file.